-10 kW, 50 Hz and 60 Hz, Row-Based Cooling System
+10 kW, 50/60 Hz, Row-Based Cooling System

 The information contained in this document is subject to change without notice and may not be suitable for all applications.
-While every precaution has been taken to ensure the accuracy and completeness of this document, Vertiv assumes no responsibility and disclaims all liability for damages resulting from use of this information or for any errors or omissions.
-Refer to other local practices or building codes as applicable for the correct methods, tools, and materials to be used in performing procedures not specifically described in this document.
+While every precaution has been taken to ensure the accuracy and completeness of this document, Vertiv assumes no responsibility and disclaims all liability for damages result from use of this information or for any errors or omissions.